UNDERSTAND WHAT YOU CAN REALISTICALLY BUY -- AND HOW TO FINANCE IT

 A GENERIC PRE-APPROVAL IS NOT DEAL APPROVAL

-A general SBA pre-approval may indicate preliminary buying power, but it does not confirm that a lender will approve a specific business or transaction.
+A general SBA pre-approval may indicate preliminary buying power, but it does not mean a lender will approve a specific acquisition.

-Actual financeability depends on the buyer, business, purchase price, cash flow, proposed structure, equity contribution, working-capital needs, seller financing, industry risks, and post-close liquidity.
+Actual financeability depends on the buyer, business, purchase price, cash flow, proposed structure, equity contribution, working-capital needs, seller financing, industry risk, post-close liquidity and lender appetite.

-The buyer and deal need to be evaluated together before relying on a financing path.
+The buyer and the deal need to be evaluated together before relying on a financing path.

 WHAT WE HELP EVALUATE